Skip to content

 https://

 • Do not include https://www in web addresses.
 Browsers add these prefixes automatically.
-This differs from the AP Stylebook, which includes them in order to be clear to an audience that may not be digitally literate.
+This aligns with the AP Stylebook’s recommendation that if it is not necessary for your platform, you don’t need to use it.
 Always check links before including them in copy.

 Internet